477447/477447/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.
-Ex.I'm always frustrated when [when l have l mean github page if something goes wrong] [you need too many scammers and intruders]

 **Additional context**
 Add any other context or screenshots about the feature request here.